 With 285 wins, he is currently ranked 15th in victories among Division III women's soccer coaches, and he is ranked 25th in victories among coaches with a minimum of 10 years at a Division III institution.

 Fernandez also played for two seasons in the USISL for the Knoxville Impact, serving one year as head coach.
 He holds the NSCAA National, Advanced National and Premier Diplomas and is also a USSF-certified coach.
-He is also a State Head Coach for the tennessee Olympic Development Program and is presently the coach of 1996 boys.
+He is also a State Head Coach for the tennessee Olympic Development Program and is presently the state head coach of the 2000 boys.

 Coach Fernandez was inducted into the Tennessee Wesleyan Hall of

 Fame in 2000 and the Maryville College Wall of Fame in the fall of

 He lives in Maryville with his wife Fran and two sons Marc and Chris.